Consensys/doc.tessera/docs/HowTo/Configure/Multiple-private-state.md

 !!! important

-    Tessera won't start with `enableMultiplePrivateStates` set to `true` AND an invalid resident group configuration.
+    Tessera can't start with `enableMultiplePrivateStates` set to `true` AND an invalid resident group configuration.